rxseven/docker-playground/README.md

 ### Accessing installed dependencies

-When the development container is being created, Docker creates a volume named **onigiri-webapp\_node\_modules** for persisting dependencies and binds to `/usr/src/app/node_modules` directory inside **onigiri-webapp-local** container.
+When the development container is being created, Docker creates **onigiri-webapp\_node\_modules** volume for persisting dependencies and binds to `/usr/src/app/node_modules` directory inside **onigiri-webapp-local** container.
 To verify that the volume exists, run the command below:

 ```sh
 docker volume ls